ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 refer to it in protocol messages.

-During the duration of the measurement, each client records its own value(s), packages them up into a report, and sends them to the leader.
-Each share is separately encrypted for each aggregator so that even though they pass through the leader, the leader is unable to see or modify them.
-Depending on the measurement, the client may only send one report or may send many reports over time.
+During the duration of the measurement, each client records its own value(s), packages them up into a sequence of report shares, and sends one share to each aggregator.
+Each share is encrypted to the intended recipient so that even if report shares are handled by an intermediary, that interdmediary cannot recover the client's measurement.

-The leader distributes the shares to the helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final measurement for the collector.
-Depending on the VDAF, it may be possible to incrementally process each report as it comes in, or may be necessary to wait until the entire batch of reports is received.
+The leader orchestrates the process of verifying them (see
+{{validating-inputs}}) and assembling them into a final aggregate for the collector.
+Depending on the VDAF, it may be possible to incrementally process each report as it comes in, or it may be necessary to wait until the entire batch of reports is received.

 ## Validating Inputs {#validating-inputs}